Skip to content

 PE-owned mid-market$100M to $500MThe JV's core ICPJV covers it

-Mittelstand / SMB$5M to $100MOut of scopeLocal AI-native shops, fixed-price retainers
+Mittelstand / SMB$5M to $100MOut of scopeLocal AI-native shops, scoped support engagements

-Solo + small teamUnder $5MOut of scopeProductized retainers, plugins, off-the-shelf workflows
+Solo + small teamUnder $5MOut of scopeProductized support, plugins, off-the-shelf workflows

 Roughly 310 million companies globally have no meaningful automation, and roughly 1 million people on earth can actually deliver it.
 The JV's ICP covers maybe 10,000 of those companies.
 The other 309.99 million are not getting a Goldman partner on the call.